-The Edward and Linda Speed Peace and Justice Fellows Program

-*Snapshot, 21 January 2017:* The Edward and Linda Speed Peace and Justice Fellows Program for School of Humanities and Social Sciences, is made possible by a gift from Ed Speed (B.B.A. ’70, M.A. ’86) and his wife Linda.
+The Edward and Linda Speed Peace and Justice Fellows Program for the College of Arts, Humanities and Social Sciences is made possible by a gift from Ed Speed (B.B.A. ’70, M.A. ’86) and his wife Linda.
 The program supports scholarship that advances Catholic social teaching, human rights, social justice and peace building.

 View recipient list of the Edward and Linda Speed Peace Justice Fellows Program: